openmainframeproject/feilong/doc/source/quickstart.rst

     [network]
     # IP address of the Linux machine which is running SDK on.
-    # This param is required
+    # This config option is required
     my_ip=127.0.0.1

     [sdkserver]